rbisdorff/Digraph3/docSphinx/tutorial.rst

 ... "rated at least as good as" situations')

 ..
 Figure:: graffiti07_3.png
+   :name: graffiti07_3
    :alt: Pairwise outranking characteristic values
    :width: 650 px
    :align: center

    Pairwise majority margins of '*at least as well rated as*' rating opinions

-Positive characteristic values, validating a global '*at least as well rated as*' opinion are marked in light green (see Fig. 67).
+Positive characteristic values, validating a global '*at least as well rated as*' opinion are marked in light green (see :numref:`graffiti07_3`).
 Whereas negative characteristic values, invalidating such a global opinion, are marked in light red.
 We may by the way notice that the best-ranked movie *mv_QS* is indeed a *Condorcet* winner, i.e. *better rated than all the other movies* by a 65% majority of critics.
 This majority may be assessed from the average determinateness of the given bipolar-valued outranking digraph *g*.

 >>> print( '%.0f%%' % g.computeDeterminateness(InPercents=True) )
 65%